MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-hybrid.md

 ## Prerequisites

-Successfully configure your [hybrid Azure AD-joined devices](/azure/active-directory/devices/hybrid-azuread-join-plan).
+- Successfully configured your [hybrid Azure AD-joined devices](/azure/active-directory/devices/hybrid-azuread-join-plan).
 Be sure to [verify your device registration](/azure/active-directory/devices/howto-hybrid-join-verify) by using the Get-MsolDevice cmdlet.
 - If you have configured [Domain and OU-based filtering](/azure/active-directory/hybrid/how-to-connect-install-custom#domain-and-ou-filtering) as part of Azure Active Directory Connect, ensure that the default organizational unit (OU) or container intended for the Autopilot devices is included in the sync scope.

 ### Device enrollment prerequisites